hirosystems/MIT-Bitcoin-Expo-2022-Hiro-Hackathon-Resources/README.md

 Bitcoin NFTs are a concept that many developers are just now discovering is possible thanks to the Stacks blockchain, which is a programmable layer for Bitcoin.

 ### 💱 DeFi (Decentralized Finance)
 DeFi is a new financial ecosystem, built on blockchain, in which users are totally in control of their funds, platforms are decentralized, and there is no barrier to entry like accredited investor status or brokerage fees.
 It enables a plethora of financial mechanisms like decentralized exchanges, yield farming, stablecoins, derivatives, crypto credit, and asset management.
-Hacker could develop a component of Decentralized Finance (DeFi) built on Stacks, that runs on Clarity smart contracts.
-Another option would be to build a dashboard that analyzes DeFi market statistics on Stacks.
+Hacker teams could develop a component of Decentralized Finance (DeFi) built on Stacks, that runs on Clarity smart contracts.
+Another somewhat "read-only" option would be to build a dashboard that analyzes DeFi market statistics on Stacks, leveraging an API to query the blockchain for various health metrics or reporting.

 [Breaking Down DeFi Code Snippets in Clarity by Joe Bender](https://www.hiro.so/blog/breaking-down-defi-code-snippets-in-clarity)
 Take a look at the DeFi capabilities of Clarity with a few examples.